wuvt/rolled/README.md

 FE_TYPESENSE_SEARCHKEY=${ING_TYPESENSE_SEARCH_API_KEY}
 ```

-run `docker compose up`, then open localhost:1337 in the web browser of your choice.
+place your spreadsheets in `./ingestion_data/sheets/`, run `docker compose up`, then open localhost:1337 in the web browser of your choice.

 ## contributing